trivedidhruvil9/project0/README.md

-# project0
+# Overview

 A simple webpage of harvard univerity. you can view courses with a click and select courses to enroll in.

+# Technology & Tools :
 -> html5 , css3, bootstrap4, vanilla JS

+# Learnings:
+-> Bootstrap Layouts, DOM manipulation with JavaScript.